click for accessibility tool

 Hedges Farm

 Since acquiring the land, we have engaged in a constructive conversation with the farmer at Hedges Farm and have an agreement in place for him to continue farming the land.
 We also have plans to replace the old farm buildings with new, modern sustainable barns to help enable the farming enterprise to be even more successful in the future.
+The construction of the new barns is under way

 Find out more